jakeberg/resume/RESUME_NEW.md

 - Used GraphQL for efficient data retrieval and integrated it with a responsive frontend.
 - Integrated Apollo Client to optimize queries and cache trial data, reducing redundant API calls.
 - Implemented mechanism that would pull Contentful Schema and compare updated schema to our app typings, maintaining a 1 to 1 relationship with Sass product updates and codebase.
+- Customized Material UI for component library with Styled Components.